 Before exiting the vehicle and taking any action, ensure you can move around outside the car safely.

 Secure all luggage safely

-If you have luggage or camping equipment strapped to your car, ensure it is secured safely and in place before you embark on your journey.
+If you have luggage or camping equipment strapped to your car, ensure it is secured safely before you embark on your journey.
 The same applies if you’re carrying a heavy load in your car or on the back of your ute.
-Packing the weight evenly will prevent uneven weight distribution affecting your car or trailer’s handling.
+Packing the weight evenly will prevent uneven weight distribution from affecting your car or trailer’s handling.